Aluminium Makers Fight Plastic Planes With New Alloys

-The advent of composites with the Boeing 787 looked likely to undercut the aerospace aluminum industry.
+The advent of composites with the Boeing 787 looked likely to undercut the aerospace aluminium industry.
 But years of research into lighter, more useable alloys is coming to fruition.
-Their use could keep aluminum demand strong for years, particularly in Asia.
+Their use could keep aluminium demand strong for years, particularly in Asia.

 The new materials face tests in labs and regulatory approval.
-They are also more expensive than conventional aluminum.
-But aluminum's long use in aerospace means many properties are well known.
+They are also more expensive than conventional aluminium.
+But aluminium's long use in aerospace means many properties are well known.
 And some new alloys can compensate for high cost with better manufacturing use.

-The Aleris aluminum-magnesium alloy can be welded, for example, replacing millions of fasteners on aircraft, says Jorg.
-Some aluminum-lithium alloys can cut weight by 8 percent over traditional alloys.
+The Aleris aluminium-magnesium alloy can be welded, for example, replacing millions of fasteners on aircraft, says Jorg.
+Some aluminium-lithium alloys can cut weight by 8 percent over traditional alloys.